iTwenty/personal-website/content/posts/04-swift-collections/index.md

 Since RangeReplaceableCollections can modify the length of Collection, Strings can safely conform to it, unlike MutableCollection.

 ### Dictionaries and Sets
+Despite having a number of Collection protocols fine tuned for very specific constraints, things are far from perfect.
+Case in point being unordered collections like Sets and Dictionaries.
+Sets conform to Collection, which gives them access to methods like `firstIndex(of:)`, `subscript { get }` etc. This method makes no sense for an unordered Collection like Set.
+But I guess the benefits of conforming to Collection outweighed having a few API inconsistencies.
+Majority of set operations are implemented in Set type directly, or in SetAlgebra type which sits outside the Collection protocols we discussed in this post.

+Dictionaries conform to Collection as well.
+Based on the way you access a value using key as subscript, you would expect the Index to be of key's type and Element to be of value's type.
+However, dictionaries actually use an internal type for their Index and their Element type is a tuple (Key, Value).
+A look a Dictionary's code shows that there are actually two subscripts, [one](https://github.com/apple/swift/blob/92335b115a432e2ab0f50055584a2a5ce7f2808f/stdlib/public/core/Dictionary.swift#L708) based on the internal Index to satisfy Collection protocol requirements and [another](https://github.com/apple/swift/blob/92335b115a432e2ab0f50055584a2a5ce7f2808f/stdlib/public/core/Dictionary.swift#L784) using Key which we are familiar with.

+---
+[^compiler_crash]: In my testing, I found that conforming to MutableCollection without making subscript settable did not throw any compile time errors, but caused the Swift compiler itself to crash.
+I plan to file this on bugs.swift.org.

+[^time_complexity_constraints]: I wonder if there's any compiler that can enforce runtime complexity at compile time... 🤔

+[^replaceSubrange_bug]: A [bug](https://bugs.swift.org/browse/SR-6501) in Swift compiler enables us to conform to RangeReplaceableCollection without implementing any methods.
+This causes no compile time errors, but causes an infinite recursion loop at runtime.
+This issue has been [fixed and merged](https://github.com/apple/swift/pull/38950).
+Next public release of Swift should fix this bug.